 This may be in the very early stages when developing a corporate bidding strategy, through to being the guiding hand that helps your organisation to address the specific requirements of different opportunities.

-Our team will stand beside you, supporting you to identify and agreed win themes, implementing reviews to allow you to make that difficult decision on whether to bid or no bid through to embedding a set of robust qualification procedures that are governed by experienced (but very tame) procurement professionals.
+Our team will stand beside you, supporting you to identify and agree win themes, implementing reviews to allow you to make that difficult decision on whether to bid or no bid, all the way through to embedding a set of robust qualification procedures that are governed by experienced (but very tame) procurement professionals.

 We are past masters at keeping a team on message throughout the process and ensuring that all of the moving parts within your organisation are engaging and communicating correctly to deliver an optimised bid.
 Included in this is our ability to provide ongoing insight and scoring from a panel of procurement professionals, whilst also being willing to roll up our sleeves and deliver the support that is needed, from writing through to review during the many stages of the bid process.